Changissnz/selfinterest/README.md

 of the concentrated center, the "sprawl" enables capabilities agnostic to the spatial context to thrive because of the linked benefits from the operational supply chain.
-And in many cases, the concentrated source, a statist nation by similar comparison, despite its executive efficiency, is able to gain any more than it loses when it attempts to enter competition by breaking into the other's "sprawl".
+And in many cases, the concentrated source, a statist nation by similar comparison, despite its executive efficiency, is not able to gain any more than it loses when it attempts to enter competition by breaking into the other's "sprawl".